 Federal funding for homeless shelter programs is provided by a federal law called the McKinney–Vento Homeless Assistance Act of 1987.
-The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 reauthorized and amended McKinney–Vento and consolidated three separate homeless assistance programs administered by the US Department of Housing and Urban Development (HUD) into a single grant program—the Continuum of Care (CoC) Program.
+The Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009 reauthorized and amended McKinney–Vento, creating three new programs administered by the US Department of Housing and Urban Development (HUD) – the Continuum of Care (CoC) Program, The Emergency Solutions Grant (ESG) Program and the Rural Housing Stability Assistance Program (RHSAP).

 The CoC Program is designed to assist individuals and families experiencing homelessness and to provide the services needed to help such individuals move into permanent housing with the goal of long-term stability.
 The CoC Program promotes community-wide planning and strategic use of resources to address homelessness.